WHAT ARE THE BEST DAY TRIPS FROM SEOUL? BEST DAY TRIPS FROM SEOUL BY TRAIN OR BUS? BEST BEACH NEAR SEOUL?

 8. Edelweiss Swiss Theme Park

 We enjoyed spending our day at Edelweiss Swiss Theme Park.
-Make sure to also explore the beautiful Gapyeong area and gorgeous Bukhan River.
+Make sure to also explore the beautiful Gapyeong area and the gorgeous Bukhan River.

 9. Korean Folk Village